Rose Art Museum: The Undisciplined Collector

 In 2015, conceptual artist Mark Dion completed his permanent installation, The Undisciplined Collector, in a small ground-floor gallery inside the Rose Art Museum.
 The room-sized space is a recreation of a 1961-style residential "den", a wunderkammer or time capsule filled with authentic period artifacts gleaned from various Brandeis University collections.
 The year 1961 was the birth year of both the artist and the museum, and some of the exhibits reflect news coverage of the latter's debut.
 The collections on view include vintage record albums and magazines, cocktail swizzle sticks, Chinese snuff bottles, small sculptures, and other minor artworks, trophies, and souvenirs which were available in that year.

 Visitors may enter the installation to examine the artifacts at close range, and to relax on the retro-replica sofa while reading.
 The furnishings were custom-built to the artist's specifications, and reflect the Mid-century modern style of the time.
 A small passport-sized 40-page booklet narrates the history of the Rose Art Museum, and the sourcing of some of the artifacts on view.
 A set of three blue insert sheets catalogs many of the artworks and other items on display; copies of the booklet can be purchased for $5 from an attendant at the entry to the museum.

+Programming

+The Rose Art Museum offers 9-12 exhibitions a year, most of which are organized by the museum's own curatorial team.
+Admission is always free to everyone, and most tours, lectures, artist appearances, and gallery openings are open to all.

+Activities at the museum are often coordinated or integrated with other on-campus academic programs, affording students opportunities to participate as visitors, museum docents, or interns.